lsieun/EnglishDictionary/vocabulary/s/surgery.md

 # surgery

 - Word: surgery
+- Story: There are a lot of kinds of surgery in the world.
+Some are very serious, like brain surgery and heart surgery.
+Others are minor, like getting your appendix removed.
+In most cases, you'll be unconscious for surgery, to make it easier for the surgeon to get the job done.
+You can also call the room where surgeries are done a surgery, and talk about the field of surgery.

 - Type: noun [U]
 - Meaning: medical treatment of injuries or diseases that involves cutting open a person's body and often removing or replacing some parts; the branch of medicine connected with this treatment